-- The interest generated is tax differed until you cash them out.
+- The interest generated is tax deferred until you cash them out.
 No state or local taxes and only federal taxes are owed.
 They are perfect to use in taxable accounts as part of your bond portfolio.
-They can be a means to extend your tax differed accounts.
+They can be a means to extend your tax deferred accounts.

 - The fixed rate part of the bond is “fixed” for the term of the bond.
 If the fixed rate rises in the future, just cash it out for a newer higher rate bond.